-Because I run my business out of our entire basement (and all my very fragile inventory and soap making goodies are down there) we don’t have a dedicated play room in our home much to my disappointment.
+Because I run my business out of our entire basement (and my very fragile inventory and soap making goodies are down there) we don’t have a dedicated play room in our home much to my disappointment.
 Right now Lachlan does most his playing outside because the weather allows for it but when the weather gets cold our main living level and his room become his only play space.
-I can only imagine as Lachlan and his little brother grow and change we may just outgrow the shared living/playing/eating/hosting set up we have now.
+I can imagine as Lachlan and his little brother grow and change we may just outgrow the shared living/playing/eating/hosting set up we have now.

-We’ve thrown around a couple different scenarios to help keep our home tidy and streamlined while still letting our son’s curiosity and ability to play to meld harmoniously with our desire for order and organization.
-While many of our ideas have involved more permanent changes, like building a different home and moving, some of our ideas involved changes that we’re just not quite ready to make; for financial reasons or otherwise.
+We’ve thrown around a couple different scenarios to help keep our home tidy and streamlined while still letting our son’s curiosity and ability to play to meld harmoniously with our desire for organization.
+While many of our ideas have involved more permanent changes, like building a different home and moving, some involved changes that we’re just not quite ready to make; for financial reasons or otherwise.
 Like moving my business out of the home, ditching our guest room in favor of a play room, or even renovating existing parts of our home to add on or convert dead space into usable space.
 There are a lot of options we’ve explored in this arena!

 It just didn’t work for me.
 And a home that works well is important.

 I thought if I could just have a system for storing the things we have and Lachlan loves, then maybe our rhythms would feel more seamless.
-And perhaps Lachlan would ultimately develop a sense of pride for his belongings, while also learning how to take care of and put away his toys and books when he’s not playing with them.
+And perhaps Lachlan would ultimately develop a sense of care for his belongings, while also learning how to take care of and put away his toys and books when he’s not playing with them.

 We looked into a few systems recommended by friends but most were bin and basket style where contents inside were visible from the top.
 And I didn’t like that.
 Moreover, a lot of the popular name brand systems were upwards of hundreds of dollars for shoe-rack size set ups, and that was out of the budget.
 Finally, we tossed around the idea of having built-ins created on either side of the fireplace, something we wanted to do when we built our home in 2011 but wasn’t in the budget, but again, even seven years later, this still wasn’t in the budget.
 For months it felt like an endless cycle of talking about the corner toy situation in our home!